Pancreatic cancer: PanNETs

 The genes often found mutated in pancreatic neuroendocrine tumors (PanNETs) are different from those in exocrine pancreatic cancer.
 For example, KRAS mutation is normally absent.
 Instead, hereditary MEN1 gene mutations give risk to MEN1 syndrome, in which primary tumors occur in two or more endocrine glands.
 About 40–70% of people born with a MEN1 mutation eventually develop a PanNet.
 Other genes that are frequently mutated include DAXX, mTOR, and ATRX.

 Diagnosis

 The head, body, and tail of the pancreas: The stomach is faded out in this image to show the entire pancreas, of which the body and tail lie behind the stomach, and the neck partially behind.

-Axial CT image with IV contrast and added color: Cross lines towards top left surround a macrocystic adenocarcinoma of the pancreatic head.
+An axial CT image with IV contrast and added color: Cross lines towards top left surround a macrocystic adenocarcinoma of the pancreatic head.